slowanimals/Nomad/README.md

 - Cache that encodes graph data in binary for efficient plotting

 ## Idea
 I wanted to build a desktop app that uses images from your travels to help visualize all of your trips on one map.
-I also wanted to learn how network graphs work for mapping apps, so I learned how to work with OSMnx to work with coordinates in order to construct visual paths.
+I also wanted to learn how network graphs work for routing in mapping apps, so I learned the OSMnx library in order to work with coordinates for constructing visual paths.

 ## Tech Stack
 - OSMnx